 Although ostensibly a horror film, Lamb often comes across as more of a drama about the nature of parenthood and the stages of grief.
 There are certainly disturbing moments and a creeping sense of dread permeates the movie, but the bulk of the film is dedicated to outlining the beats of a simple country life as experienced by a seemingly content farming couple, that just happens to be interrupted by an unexpected and bizarre new arrival.

-What is great about Lamb is that the couple takes in this ‘child’ and begins raising it as thier own without batting an eyelid, and as such the film comes across as a powerful and somewhat sweet depiction of unconditional love.
-There are a also a few scenes that are surprisingly outright hilarious, something largely achieved by the absolutely adorable design of the titular creature.
+What is great about Lamb is that the couple takes in this ‘child’ and begins raising it as their own without batting an eyelid, and as such the film comes across as a powerful and somewhat sweet depiction of unconditional love.
+There are also a few scenes that are surprisingly outright hilarious, something largely achieved by the absolutely adorable design of the titular creature.

 If I have one complaint about the film is that it unfolds at a too-leisurely pace at times, and although the shots of the striking Icelandic countryside are beautiful, I feel like quite a few of them could have comfortably been trimmed without taking away from the overall quality of the final product.